 Attitude towards foreigners

-As a modern and multicultural society, business culture in Singapore is welcoming to foreign businesses and tolerant of other cultures.
-The government encourages qualified expat businesspeople to move to Singapore.
+As a modern and multicultural society, business culture in Singapore is welcoming of foreign businesses and tolerant of other cultures.
+The government encourages qualified expat business people to move to Singapore.

 Dos and don’ts of business in Singapore